jochasinga/comet-guide/ch2/README.md

 The whole process is called **virtualization**.

-#### Operating system does:
+### Operating system does

-- virtualize machine's physical resource (CPU, memory, disk) and transform it into a more general easy-to-use **virtual** form of itself.
+- virtualize machine's physical resource (CPU, memory, disk) and transform it into a more general easy-to-use **virtual** form of itself

-- provide interfaces/APIs that a program can call, also known as the **standard library**.
+- provide interfaces/APIs that a program can call, also known as the **standard library**

 > 👋  We sometimes refer to OS as **virtual machine**.